Topological phase and edge states dependence of the RKKY interaction in zigzag silicene nanoribbon: conclusion

-We have analyzed that the value of the electric field can vary independently to determine the RKKY interaction.
-One of the fascinating features in this case is the possibility for the enhancement of the interaction with tuning the electric field, which opens an avenue to probe the interaction experimentally.
-In addition, we have demonstrated that the ground-state of the system consists of dilute magnetic moments on edges can display a spiral, ferromagnetic or antiferromagnetic phase depends on the value of the out-of-plane electric field.
-Finally, we have obtained the asymptotic behavior of the RKKY interaction for large distances for doped case in each case of the topological and bulk insulator regimes and the RKKY coupling decays as $R^{-1}$.
+One of the fascinating features in this case is the possibility for the enhancement of the interaction by tuning the electric field, which opens an avenue to probe the interaction experimentally.
+In addition, we have demonstrated that the ground state of the system consisting of dilute magnetic moments on the edge can display a spiral, ferromagnetic, or antiferromagnetic phase depending on the value of the out-of-plane electric field.
+This electrical tunability of the magnetic phases in dilute magnetic silicene can be investigated using current experimental techniques and can be of interest in the field of spintronics.

+As the final point, we want to address the experimental accessibility of our proposals.
+The RKKY interaction is small such that measuring it experimentally is usually hard.
+However, using a high value of density of states on the edge of materials such as zigzag graphene nanoribbons \cite{Black-Schaffer}, or band tunability of materials such as bilayer graphene \cite{f2}, increases the chance to measure this quantity.
+Zero gapped edge states in graphene only happen in perfect zigzag edges, however, there are both edge modes and band tunability in silicence.
+We should mention that, although we carried out the calculation for a zigzag silicene nanoribbon, since silicene is a Kane-Mele topological insulator\cite{Kane-2005}, the edge modes are preserved even for rough edges.
+This fact increases the possibility that our theoretical predictions may be explored in experiment.